xp44mm/FslexFsyacc/references/Flex and Bison/CHAPTER 2 Using Flex.md

 ### Regular Expression Examples

 We can combine these characters to make quite complex and useful regular expression patterns.
-For example, consider the surprisingly difficult job of writing a pattern to match Fortran-style numbers, which consist of an optional sign, a string of digits that may contain a decimal point, optionally an exponent that is the letter E, an optional sign, and a string of digits.
+For example, consider the surprisingly difficult job of writing a pattern to match Fortran-style numbers, which consist of an optional sign, a string of digits that may contain a decimal point, optionally an exponent that is the letter `E`, an optional sign, and a string of digits.
 A pattern for an optional sign and a string of digits is simple enough:

 `[-+]?[0-9]+`